GRZ4NA/CommandBot/README.md

 -   **usage\*** - _string_ - usage displayed in the message itself
 -   **visible\*** - _boolean_ - whether to show the help command in the list

+> **WARNING!** You can't customize these messages after starting the bot.
+Changing these properties while the bot is running will have no effect.

 # Issues

 Since this package is created by only 1 person it may contain some bugs or behave weirdly.
 If you notice any problem, typo etc, please create an issue in the _Issues_ tab on GitHub.